12 day trip / 9 days of kayaking

 - Sailing across the Denmark Strait

-Ísafjörður is the gateway to Hornstrandir Nature Reserve the most isolated, unspoilt and spectacular area in Iceland.
+Ísafjörður is the gateway to Hornstrandir Nature Reserve, the most isolated, unspoilt and spectacular area in Iceland.

 Wildlife we may see on the trip

 Iceland is a land of very mixed weather.
-Usually the spring and summer brings higher pressure and settled weather but can be everything from dead calm and warm sunny days to cold and horizontal rain and fog!
+Usually the spring and summer brings higher pressure and settled weather but can be everything from calm and warm sunny days to cold and horizontal rain and fog!
 July is the warmest month and 10C is the average temperature in the west, but it can reach 20 to 25C.
-May, June and July are the driest months, each seeing on average of about 50mm of rain and generally light to moderate winds.
+May, June and July are the driest months, each seeing on average about 50mm of rain and generally light to moderate winds.

 In Eastern Greenland, June, July and August are the warmest months in the region although the temps are highly variable.
 It rarely dips below 5C and can get as warm as 15C.
 The average temperature in July is 10C.
 High pressure normally dominates, we can expect sunny weather with occasional fog and light winds.

-- Eleven nights on the yacht
+- Eleven nights on the sailing yacht

 - All meals from breakfast on Day 2 to breakfast on Day 12